realm/realm-swift/README.md

 ===========

-This README file explains how to build and install the Realm language binding for Objective-C. It assumes that the Realm core library has already been installed.
+This README file explains how to build and install the Realm framework for Objective-C. **It assumes that the Realm core library has already been installed.**

 Prerequisites
 -------------

 You need the standard set of build tools.
-This includes an Objective-C/C++ compiler and GNU make.
+This includes an Objective-C/C++ compiler.
 The Objective-C language binding is thoroughly tested with Clang.
 It is known to work with Clang 3.0 and newer.

-If you are going to modify the Objective-C language binding, you will need Cheetah for Python (http://www.cheetahtemplate.org).
-It is needed because some source files are generated from Cheetah templates.

 Currently, the Objective-C binding is availble only on Mac OS X (and iPhone).
 The following is a suggestion of how to install the